Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia

 The time constraints \eqref{eq:model:progress_time}-\eqref{eq:model:time_windows} and capacity constraints \eqref{eq:model:progress_load}-\eqref{eq:model:load_start} are implemented as two \emph{dimensions}.
 Dimensions in Google OR-Tools are similar to \emph{resources} in the vehicle routing literature (e.g., see \cite{IrnichDesaulniers2005-ShortestPathProblems}).
 Each dimension defines how the resource is accumulated and defines the resource bounds at each node.
 Constraints~\eqref{eq:model:start_times} are implemented by directly restricting the allowed values of $\timevar(i)$ through \texttt{SetValues()} and Constraints~\eqref{eq:model:duration} are supported through \texttt{Set\-Span\-Upper\-Bound\-For\-Vehicle()}.
 Pickup and drop-off constraints~\eqref{eq:model:pd_vehicle}-\eqref{eq:model:pd_time} are added directly to solver.
-Crucially, the solver is notified of this structure through \texttt{AddPickupAndDelivery()} to allow for better performance.
-Finally, it should be noted that all nodes are mandatory to visit by default. \texttt{AddDisjunction()} already makes the pickup nodes optional, and single-node disjunctions should be added for the drop-off nodes as well.
-No penalty is needed, as the penalties are already captured by the pickup nodes.
+In the implementation used here, the solver is also notified of this structure through \texttt{AddPickupAndDelivery()} to allow for better performance.
+Finally, all nodes are mandatory to visit by default. \texttt{AddDisjunction()} already makes the pickup nodes optional, and single-node disjunctions are also added for the drop-off nodes.
+No additional penalty is used, as the penalties are already captured by the pickup nodes.
 Finally, the local search metaheuristic \texttt{GENERIC\_TABU\_SEARCH} is enabled to apply tabu search \cite{Glover1989-TabuSearch—PartI} on the objective value of the solution to escape local minima.
 Section~\ref{sec:sensitivity} provides empirical support for these choices by comparing alternative metaheuristics and first-solution strategies.